-This addon generates a file containing detailed information about the translation.
-You can use Django template in both filename and content, see Template markup for detailed markup description.
+Generates a file containing detailed info about the translation.
+You can use Django template in both filename and content, see Template markup for a detailed markup description.

-For example generating summary file for each translations:
+For example generating summary file for each translation:

 Name of generated file locale/{{ language_code }}.json